As online sportsbooks prepare for Michigan’s pending mobile launch, many are now offering exclusive early sign-up deals.

 BetRivers Michigan is currently running a promotion offering a $50 free registration bonus.
 New players can click here to sign up and redeem the free play.

-BetRivers has access to the Michigan market thanks to its partnership with the Little River Band of the Ottawa Indians.
+BetRivers has access to the Michigan betting site market thanks to its partnership with the Little River Band of the Ottawa Indians.
 The tribe operates the Little River Casino and Resort in Manistee, Mich.

 When users sign up to redeem the offer, they will be asked to fill out a form, including their: